Aminuxer/DM-Crypt-Helper-Scripts/README.md

 * I have container without volume label.
 How it important ?
   - Not important.
 Containers with unlabeled fs will mount to path like `/run/media/Disk_NoLABEL__fs1.bin` and only with parameter start.
 Mount container, see device name by `df` and change label for /dev/mapper/fs1.bin by `e2label` or similar tool.
+Some FS must be unmount first.
+Use mount, change label, _dmc.sh ... stop   Label will applied at next _dmc.sh ... start

 * Can i mount some different copies of same container ?
   - Bad idea; Script try detect this for prevent dangerous mistakes.